hdShang/arxiv-daily/docs/cs-AI/2025-05-20/papers/250513994v2-divide-by-question-conquer-by-agent-split-rag-with-question-driven-g.md

 ---
 layout: default
-title: Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning
+title: "Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning"
 ---

 # Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning